-Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies (continued) Therapeutic radiological procedures (such as Radiation Therapy, Gamma Knife, and Cyber Knife procedures) 20% of the Medicare- approved amount.
-Diagnostic radiological procedures (specialized scans such as CT, SPECT, MRI, MRA, Myelogram, Cystogram, ultrasound, and diagnostic nuclear scans) 20% of the Medicare- approved amount.
+Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies (continued) Diagnostic radiological procedures (specialized scans such as CT, SPECT, MRI, MRA, Myelogram, Cystogram, ultrasound, and diagnostic nuclear scans) \$0 copayment for ultrasounds. \$200 copayment for other diagnostic radiological procedures.
+Prior authorization rules apply